 CASE REPORT

 We report a case of a 31-year-old primigravid with no significant medical history.
-She took a multivitamin with 5 µg of vitamin D. The pregnancy was uneventful until 33 weeks, when she presented with threatened preterm labor and did a course of antenatal corticosteroids for fetal maturation.
+She took a multivitamin with 5 µg of vitamin D during pregnancy.
+The pregnancy was uneventful until 33 weeks, when she presented with threatened preterm labor and did a course of antenatal corticosteroids for fetal maturation.
 No trauma was reported during pregnancy.

 She presented to our emergency department at 38 weeks and 4 days after premature rupture of membranes in labor.
-At admission, the cervix was 2 cm dilated and 100% effaced with cephalic presentation.
-The cardiotocography was reassuring.
+At admission, cervix was 2 cm dilated and 100% effaced with cephalic presentation.
+Cardiotocography was reassuring.

-A cesarean was performed due to failure of descent and malposition of the fetal head within the pelvis.
-No forceps or vacuum extractor were used.
+A cesarean was performed due to failure of descent and fetal malpresentation (no engagement and head hyperextension).No forceps or vacuum extractor were used.

-The newborn Apgar score was 9/10 at 1 and 5 minutes, respectively.
+Newborn Apgar score was 9/10 at 1 and 5 minutes, respectively.
 Weight appropriate for gestational age.
-The physical exam at birth showed right hemicranium tumefaction of soft consistency at palpation, with crackling in the right temporo-parietal transition.
+Physical exam showed right hemicranium tumefaction of soft consistency at palpation, with crackling in the right temporo-parietal transition and left congenital muscular torticollis (CMT).
 Neurologic exam proper to gestational age.
-A skull x-ray was performed, which was suggestive of fracture in the right temporoparietal region (image 1).
+Skull x-ray suggested a fracture in the right temporoparietal region (image 1).

 “Inserir Imagem 1 aqui”

-In D2, a CT scan was performed, showing a solution of continuity in the right parietal convexity, with misalignment of the bony tops, compatible with fracture and 3 focus of haemorrhage, a right temporoparietal haemorrhagic contusion measuring 9.3 x 6.7 x 4.3 mm, a smaller one laterally and linear traces of adjacent sulcal subarachnoid haemorrhage (image 2).
+CT scan confirmed the diagnosis showing a solution of continuity in the right parietal convexity, with misalignment of bony tops, compatible with a linear fracture and also 3 focus of haemorrhage: a right temporoparietal haemorrhagic contusion measuring 9.3 x 6.7 x 4.3 mm, a smaller one laterally and linear traces of adjacent sulcal subarachnoid haemorrhage (image 2).

 “Inserir imagem 2 aqui”

-Serial brain CT scans (D3 and D8) were performed, with evidence of partial reabsorption of intra-axial haemorrhagic lesion and resolution of subarachnoid haemorrhage.
-The x-ray of the skeleton showed no evidence of additional fractures.

-Both mother and newborn presented with hypocalcemia (8,6 mg/dl and 6,9 mg/dl) and vitamin D insufficiency (16 ng/ml and 11 ng/ml), respectively.
+Both mother and newborn presented hypocalcemia (8,6 mg/dl and 6,9 mg/dl) and vitamin D insufficiency (16 ng/ml and 11 ng/ml), respectively.
 Parathormone (PTH) values in the newborn were within normal range, although inappropriately low (45.8 pg/mL) in the presence of hypocalcemia.
 Newborn also presented with hyperphosfatemia (10,4 mg/dl) and hypomagnesemia (1,45 mg/dl).

 “Inserir tabela nº1 aqui”

-It was started supplementation of vitamin D and calcium to the mother and vitamin D to the newborn.
+Serial brain CT scans (D3 and D8) were performed, with evidence of partial reabsorption of intra-axial haemorrhagic lesion and resolution of subarachnoid haemorrhage.
+Skeleton x-ray showed no evidence of additional fractures.
+Neurological exam was always normal.

-During neonatal intensive care unit stay, newborn was always asymptomatic, with normal neurological exam.
-A left congenital muscular torticollis was also noticed.
-Newborn was discharged at D10 and maintained multidisciplinary follow-up, with normal staturo-ponderal and psychomotor development.
+Newborn was discharged at D10 with vitamin D and calcium supplementation and maintained multidisciplinary follow-up, with normal staturo-ponderal and psychomotor development.
 No sequels were identified.

 DISCUSSION